Enhancement Tools

 Screencast of Image Editor Healing Clone Fixing an Artifact with Spot Tool

-The tool provide also a Lasso and Polygon selector for the healing clone operations.
+The tool also provide a Lasso and Polygon selector for the healing clone operations.
 You can either press L or the Lasso selector button from the toolbar on the top of settings view.
 The cursor will change to a pen shape, and you can select discrete points as you like.
-The polygon edges will be drawn, you just need to press and move your mouse to complete the selection form.
-You don’t have to draw all the region in one time.
-The polygon will close on itself if you press L again.
+The polygon edges will be drawn, you just need to press and move your mouse to complete the selection area.
+You don’t have to draw all the region at one time.
+The polygon will close itself if you press L again.
+Pressing Esc while in the process of drawing the lasso polygon will cancel the lasso operation.

-Now only cloning inside the selected region will happens, cloning outside will be ignored, unless you press L again or Esc to deactivate the lasso mode.
+Now the tool will only clone inside the selected region, cloning outside will be ignored, unless you press L again or Esc to deactivate the lasso mode.
 Once you do that, you can clone anywhere in the screen as usual.
-Also pressing Esc while in the process of drawing the lasso polygon will cancel the lasso operation.
 Here is a screenshot of a lasso polygon selection, and a large portion of the image cloned inside this lasso portion.
 Of course pressing L or Esc again will remove the lasso boundary, keeping the cloned pixels in place, as expected.

 Screencast of Image Editor Healing Clone Fixing an Area Using Lasso